Why does champagne give me a headache?

 "Prosecco and Champagne both contain little pockets of carbon dioxide which change how the alcohol flows through the blood stream, helping the body to adsorb the alcohol faster.
 Once in the bloodstream the Co2 competes with oxygen which is why you might feel a little woozy and rather drunk rather quickly leading to an exaggerated hangover in the form of a pounding head," says Marco Castelanelli, sommelier and founder of Club Vino.

-Like other alcoholic beverages, you should be prepared to feel some negative symptoms after drinking champagne.
+Now that you know why champagne gives you such an unbearable headache, you may be wondering about other symptoms.
+Like other alcoholic beverages, you should be prepared to feel some negative symptoms after drinking champagne that go beyond a simple headache.
+Typical symptoms include:

 Check out the below video from The Daily Hit, all about champagne headaches!

-There are a few ways you can minimise your negative symptoms from champagne, and hangovers in general.
+Fortuantely, there are a few ways you can minimize your negative symptoms from champagne, and hangovers in general.
+Besides abstaining altogether, here are the best ways to prevent headaches from champagne.

 Want to avoid champagne headaches?
 Drink a full glass of water for every alcoholic drink you have.
 Even adding just a few cups of water throughout your night can reduce hangover symptoms and the severity of champagne headaches.